HenningBuhl/Taalbot/README.md

 Python version 3.10
     install requirements

-### Testing the Bot Locally
+### Testing Locally

-Run tests locally:
-    navigate to test directory
-    Windows: py -m pytest
-    Linux: python3 -m pytest
+pytest --cov=src/

 ## Workflow

-The dev branch is used for development (has github action for tests). [merge allowed from feature branches] The main branch contains the latest clean version of the bot (no actions). [merge allowed from dev branche] The experimental branch automatically deploys the experimental (test) version of the bot (actual discord bot). [merge allowed from dev/main branches]
+The dev branch is used for development (has github action for tests). [merge allowed from feature branches] The main branch contains the latest clean version of the bot (no actions). [merge allowed from dev branch] The experimental branch automatically deploys the experimental (test) version of the bot (actual discord bot). [merge allowed from dev/main branches]
 The release branch automatically deploys the actual bot. [merge allowed from main branche]